jbakse/site_builder/docs/turtles/index.md

 This priorities the `x,y` coordinates of the **start** and **end** of the line.
 The **length** and **angle** of the line are deprioritized; they are not directly specified at all.

 Turtle graphics flips this prioritization around.
-This is code you might write to draw a using a turtle:
+This is code you might write to draw a line using a turtle:
 ```javascript
 right(45); forward(100);
 ```
 Now the line's **angle** and **length** are specified instead of its **start** and **end**.
 This is one of the key shifts in thinking encouraged by turtle graphics.

-The second shift becomes apparent if we ask where the line in the second example would be drawn.
+The second shift becomes apparent if we ask where the line in the second example should be drawn.
 We can figure out the angle and length of a line from its start and end points, but we can't go the other way.
 Knowing the length and angle of a line does not tell us where it should be drawn.
 In turtle graphics, commands like `right` and `forward` use coordinates **relative** to the turtle, rather than **absolute** coordinates measured on the canvas.

-This shift in priorities makes some things easier to express and some things harder.
+This shift in priorities makes some things easier to express and some things harder: